ahelii/ahelii.github.io/doctwo.md

 - How to apply that knowledge to make good guesses

 For example, in English, it learned that **"q" is usually followed by "u"**.

-Just like the predictive text on your phone, it uses what you've typed so far to suggest what comes next.

 ---